GenevieveMasioni/GenevieveMasioni/README.md

 - :star: Portfolio: https://genevievemasioni.com
 - :briefcase: LinkedIn: https://linkedin.com/in/genevieve-masioni

-#### :mag: Currently looking for a 4-month internship in Germany/ Spain starting May 2021
+#### :mag: Currently looking for a 4-month internship in Germany :de: starting May 2021 !